 The Skaldic Project has been editing the grand corpus of our medieval Norse-Icelandic skaldic poetry since 2002.
 With more than 853 poems and workgroups, and 164 prose works, the database offer up 5797 stanzas or verses.
 So far 75% of the full corpus has been published by the 55 editors.
 The Skaldic project represents a vast and precious effort to make this world heritage available to us all.

 The Skaldic poetry was at first created for and performed in the privileged milieu of the ruler, king or chieftain in the 9th century.
 And yet, we continue to find the complexities of the skaldic metre and its intricate diction both wondrous and amazing; as is the mythopoetic language used in the elaborate construction.
 Some scholars are of the opinion that the Skaldic Poetry may even have functioned as a kind of secret or hermetic language known to the initiated in the royal and noble halls from Iceland to the Baltic.
 After the conversion to Christianity, the tradition to compose and perform the poetry continued, now occasionally playing a religious as well as educational role.
-But in its heyday in the 9th, 10th and 11th centuries it may primarily have served as a poetic soundboard to the grand feasts in the mead-hall.
+But in its heyday in the 9th, 10th and 11th centuries the Skaldic performance seems primarily to have served as a poetic soundboard to the ritualised grand feasts in the mead-hall.

 One of the characteristic elements of the Skaldic poetry are the Kennings, circumlocutions where two nouns refer to a third, unspoken noun, the referent.
 Sometimes, whole sentences may be built out of such circumlocutions.
 With the kennings layered upon each other, such verses may have presented themselves as a kind of rebuses or riddles challenging the audience; somewhat like youngsters outdistancing their elders by solely communicating in emojis.